bgamari/ghc-wiki-import/records/overloaded-record-fields/plan.md

 This page describes the design.
 Separate [notes on the implementation](records/overloaded-record-fields/implementation) are available, but not necessarily comprehensible.
 Development of the extension is taking place on forks of the [ ghc](https://github.com/adamgundry/ghc) and [ packages-base](https://github.com/adamgundry/packages-base) repositories (on branch 'overloaded-record-fields').
+A [ prototype implementation](https://github.com/adamgundry/records-prototype/blob/master/RecordsPrototype.hs) is also available.

 ### Motivation